Quarantiine/quarantiine/README.md

 ### Future Endeavors

-My goal is to deepen my expertise in quantum machine learning, and with GenAI, to build innovative and efficient solutions.
+My goal is to deepen my expertise in ML & QML, and with GenAI, to build innovative and efficient solutions.
 Through these pursuits, I aim to contribute to the tech industry to empower people and create lasting impact with technology.

 Want to message me:
 - Email: danielward.occ@gmail.com